It’s not rocket science: when teachers collaborate and communicate effectively, they design richer learning experiences for students.

 When I started teaching, I relied heavily on the “I do, we do, you do” or gradual release of responsibility (GRR) method of delivering instruction.
 This method can be useful when students are introduced to new content with no prior knowledge.
 However, I noticed my students became increasingly dependent on me to give them the information they […]

 The following post was submitted by a New York City educator.
 The author has chosen to remain anonymous.
 You’ll understand why.
 I am an educator, and I am desperate to be taught.
-Credit: PhotoPin, licensed under CC by 2.0 I have been working in schools for eight years as a teacher, department lead, and instructional coach.
-I […]
+I have been working in schools for eight years as a teacher, department lead, and instructional coach.
+I am by no means a veteran […]

 Mr. J was timid.
 He had a relaxed nature and an obsession with superheroes.
 With his gentle smile and calming demeanor, it wasn’t surprising most of his students loved him.
 It didn’t hurt he had Hollywood good looks either.
 I liked him, but I never truly connected with him until he revealed his story […]